Progress report for LNC22-473

 Alley Cropping

 After years of working with the farmer partners at Fields Restored Agroforestry Demonstration Farm, they are starting to incorporate perennial crops into their farming operation due to the success of the Savanna Institute Agroforestry Demonstration on their farm.
-This is a major victory as these producers was very resistant to work with Savanna Institute in the beginning and were extremely hands-off during the first years of the project.
+This is a major victory as these producers were very resistant to working with Savanna Institute in the beginning and were extremely hands-off during the first years of the project.
 Over time, Savanna Institute has built a stronger relationship with the family and has begun incorporating them into the decision-making process for the demonstration sites.
 This has led to deeper trust, understanding, and the recognition that agroforestry can have a positive impact on agriculture.

 In 2024, the family intends to establish new pasture paddocks for their livestock and plant trees as part of that transition!